arinaldi3/CarCarProject.github.io/README.md

 ## Service microservice

-For Services, you had to keep track of service appoints for automobiles and their customres.
-In doing so, you had to keep track of the VIN of the sepecifc vehicle in the inventory in order to filter for it for one of the microservices.
+For Services, you had to keep track of service appointments for automobiles and their customers.
+In doing so, you had to keep track of the VIN of the specific vehicle in the inventory in order to filter for it for one of the microservices.

 ## Sales microservice